Table of Contents

 Post a Yard Sign

-Start with posting a good yard sign.
+if you’re confused about how to sell your house without a realtor, start with posting a good yard sign.
 This is common in every home offered for sale, so you need to get one for your house for sale and spend a little bit more to get a better-looking one.

 Print Out Sales Flyers and/or Brochures

 Have flyers and/or brochures readily available to give to people who look at your house and whom you meet expressing interest in your house for sale, These flyers and/or brochures should have the property specifics: property description, sale price, property address, and your contact details – both your phone number and email address,